 Map and compass

-Along a marked trail, you can hike without constantly checking the map or using the compass.
-However, you should always carry a map and a compass with you.
-If you venture off marked trails, the map becomes crucial for planning your route, making wise decisions, and navigating correctly.
+Along marked trails, you can hike without constantly checking your map or using a compass.
+However, you should always carry both.
+If you leave marked trails, a map becomes essential for planning your route, making good decisions along the way, and navigating correctly.

-It is both exciting and important to sit down with the map to plan tomorrow’s hike.
-You can see what awaits you, plan breaks, identify where you can find water, and note any difficulties along the way.
+It’s both exciting and important to sit down with your map to plan the next day’s hike.
+You can see what lies ahead, plan your breaks, where to find water, and identify any potential challenges along the way.

-Tips!
-On the majority of our hiking trail web pages, there are interactive maps with distances, elevation profiles, points of interest, and much more.
+Tip!
+On most of our hiking trail pages, you’ll find interactive maps with distances, elevation profiles, points of interest and more.

 Maps are perishable – always use the latest edition.
-Trails can be rerouted or closed, new trails, bridges, and shelters can be added.
-So even though nature changes very little, much can happen with all the printed information on the actual topographic map.
+Trails may be rerouted or closed, new ones added, along with bridges and shelters.
+While the natural landscape changes very little, a lot can change in the information overlaid on the map.

-Digital maps for downloading to your GPS or computer are also available for purchase, from the digital map store at Lantmäteriet.
+Digital maps for GPS devices or computers are also available for purchase, for example from the Swedish Mapping Authority’s digital map store.

-Physical maps can be purchased from retailers such as Kartbutiken.se (opens in new tab), where members receive a discount.
+Printed maps can be purchased from retailers such as Kartbutiken.se, where STF members receive a discount (opens in new tab).

 Compass

-The compass helps you maintain your direction, even in poor weather.
-You can also orient yourself to your surroundings; determine the directions and identify which mountain peak you are looking at.
-A GPS can be useful to have, but it is absolutely not necessary.
-If you learn how to use a compass for aiming, you can, just like with a GPS, determine your exact location.
-This is an invaluable skill in case your GPS run out of batteries.
+A compass helps you maintain your direction of travel, even in poor weather.
+It also allows you to orient yourself – understanding the cardinal directions and identifying which mountain peak you’re looking at.
+A GPS can be useful, but it’s not essential.
+If you learn how to take a bearing with a compass, you can determine your exact position in much the same way as with a GPS.
+An invaluable skill for the day your GPS batteries run out.

 How to use a compass